 - 1) Gliders will be checked for specifications prior to the start of the competition.
-Teams that do meet specifications after this initial check will have an opportunity to compete if they meet ALL of the following conditions: - a.
+Teams that do not meet specifications after this initial check will have an opportunity to compete if they meet ALL of the following conditions: - a.
 Accept an automatic "Mistrial" and therefore no score for Launch #1. - b.
-Make repairs/modifications as necessary to bring the device to proper specifications and be ready to compete when called for Launch #2. - c.
-Make repairs/modifications only in the designated area as indicated by the judges. - d.
-Failure to adhere to any of a, b, or c will result in disqualification. - 2) Teams that meet the specification check but wish to make repairs and modifications may do so, but they MUST be ready to compete when called for Launch #1. - 3) Each team MUST be ready and report to a judge within 30-seconds of being called to launch their glider.
-Failure to report within 30-seconds of being called will result in a forfeited trial/launch. - 4) Each team will have two non-consecutive opportunities for their glider to be launched.
-Teams will be given a 1-minute window to set-up their glider. - 5) Judges will give each team a 5-second countdown prior to the team member releasing the glider in order to initiate flight. - 6) Gliders The Rubber Band of the Official Launcher Mechanism MUST not be pulled back more than 36in (91.44 cm) from the edge of the launching mechanism to be considered a successful launch. - 7) The glider's first-touch point (contact with any object) will be marked by the judges.
+Make repairs/modifications as necessary to bring the glider to proper specifications and be ready to compete when called for Launch #2. - Make repairs/modifications only in the designated area as indicated by the judges. - d.
+Failure to adhere to any of a, b, or c will result in disqualification. - 2) Teams that meet the specification check but wish to make repairs and modifications may do so, but they MUST be ready to compete when called for Launch #1. - 3) Each team will be allowed two (2) non-consecutive launches for their glider. - 4) Each team MUST be ready and report to a judge within 1 minute of being called to launch their glider.
+Failure to report within 1 minute of being called will result in a forfeited trial/launch. - 5) Each team will be given a 1-minute window to set-up and then launch their glider.

-- 8) Measurements will be taken perpendicular to the launching mechanism and the glider's first-touch point.
+- 6) The Rubber Band of the Official Launcher Mechanism MUST not be pulled back more than 36in (91.44 cm) from the edge of the launching mechanism to be considered a successful launch. - 7) The glider's first-touch point (contact with any object) will be marked by the judges. - 8) Measurements will be taken perpendicular to the launching mechanism and the glider's first-touch point.
 Measurements will be to the nearest 2 cm (0.75 inches). - 9) The decision of the judges on the location of the first-touch point is final and not up for debate. - 10) Teams are responsible for removing their glider from the contest area immediately after judges have marked the first-touch point. - 11) One member of each team will be asked to place their glider on the impound table (an area designated by the judges) or the repair station table after every trial. - 12) All glider repairs and/or alterations MUST be made under the supervision of a judge.
 New/spare/replacement parts ARE NOT ALLOWED.
 Repairs or alterations can ONLY be made with parts originally used when the glider was submitted for specification checks.
 Glue and/or tape to affix broken pieces is ALLOWED. - 13) Both trials will be timed (to be used as the tiebreaker only).
 Times will be recorded, at a minimum, to the nearest hundredth second.
 The timing of the flight ends when any part of the glider comes in contact with any object (first-touch point).
 In case of a tie, the longest flight duration (hang-time) will be used as a tiebreaker.